Meet Dr. McClaren

 Dr. Jonathan McClaren

-Clinic Owner/Principal Medical Director/Chiropractic Physician
+Clinic Owner/Clinic Director/Chiropractic Physician

 The passion that fuels Dr. McClaren as a chiropractic physician began at an early age and with a steady desire for learning and practicing health and well-being.
 Over the years, many chiropractors have helped him heal from injuries, improved his function, flexibility, well-being, athletic performance, and helped prevent future injuries through education and rehabilitation.
 Based on these experiences, Dr. McClaren naturally chose to become a chiropractor!
 He is thankful every day for the ways in which he helps his patients heal and improve their quality of life.